intelligent-username/CNN/README.md

 - **Data Augmentation**: This involves generating additional training data by applying random transformations (e.g., rotations, flips, scaling) to the existing dataset.
 Data augmentation helps improve the model's generalization by exposing it to a wider variety of examples.
 - **Transfer Learning**: This technique involves using a pre-trained CNN model (trained on a large dataset like ImageNet) as a starting point for a new task.
 By fine-tuning the pre-trained model on a smaller dataset, we can leverage the learned features and reduce training time.
 We won't be doing this, but it can be done with our models, once they are made.
 - **Attention Mechanisms**: Attention mechanisms can be integrated into CNNs to allow the model to focus on specific parts of the input image that are more relevant for the task at hand.
 This can improve performance, especially in tasks like image captioning or object detection.
+- Carefully consider the **training process**, for example, implement *graceful exits*, appropriate gradient descent *batch sizes* (depending on your hardware), and so forth, as these models can take a while to train.
+Even the relatively simple ones created in this project took a long time to train.

 These ideas will require further reading in their own right.
 All of them are useful.
 But, in real life, they don't all need to be used at once.
 Getting the basics as right as possible is the highest-ROI step.